CarlosUPC/Networks/README.md

 # BattleShip Royale
-BattleShip Royale is an amazing multiplayer game where you pilot a spaceship and have to defeat all the foes you encountered in order to keep alive as long as possible.
+BattleShip Royale is an amazing multiplayer game where you pilot a spaceship and have to defeat all the foes you will encounter in order to keep alive as long as possible.

 ## Members